he morning blazing threw my

 Sam's home.
 He seemed to keep some of that big eyed look on his face.

 I guess it has to be with living with a type A personality.
 A trait

 his dad would show in everything he did.
 Never missing a thing.
 Guess

-that is why he was such a successful manger.
-Making more then our old
+that is why he was such a successful manger at his firm.
+Making more

-men combined.
-They had two cars after all and decent ones to.
+then our old men combined.
+They had two cars after.
+Both were decent

-Sam live about a mile from me.
+Sam lived about a mile from me.
 Not to bad on this late spring

 night.
 It had been nice and hot all day and now it was finely cooling